pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

 ~~~

-Now to check whether the database and table creations all went okay do the following,
+Let's check whether the database and table creations went according to plan.

 ~~~bash
 mysql -uflaskuser -pflask123 -e "USE flasktest; SELECT COUNT(*) FROM tasks WHERE task_status='Success';"